Outdoor Activities and Trails in Roswell

 Hiking and Walking Paths in Roswell

-We recently discovered the Roswell Boardwalk; it’s about a mile long path over water and wetlands of the Chattahoochee River.
+Another great option is the Roswell Riverwalk.
 This beautiful path brings you out over the water.
-Go walking, running, biking on this beautiful path.
+Go walking, running, or biking on this beautiful path.

 Get out and explore Roswell’s great outdoors – it has a lot to offer.
-The woodland trails at the Chattahoochee Nature Center are next up on my list, maybe I’ll see you there.
 Tell us on Facebook what your favorite outdoor activities and trails are.

 Until next time,